plumvillage/newsletter/src/en/articles/mick-mc-evoy--happy-farmers-change-the-world.md

 {% image "article/mick-mcevoy/Re-Wilding project_12-edited.jpg" %}
 {% image "article/mick-mcevoy/Happy-Farm-3-e.jpg" %}

-## Looking Forwards
+## Looking forwards

 During the pandemic we haven’t been able to host guests and that has given myself and the community around the Happy Farm the opportunity to step back and really reflect on what is its real meaning and purpose.
-We moved away from getting caught up by wanting to cultivate just a little bit more, to offer just a little bit more food.
-We came to realize that it’s not about the carrots, but about collective awakening.
-It’s coming back to the spirit of bringing our mindfulness practice, our spiritual practice, our practice of a family, siblinghood, manifesting joy, manifesting harmony and having fun –bringing the element of play, into the farm.
+We have moved away from getting caught up with wanting to cultivate just a little bit more, to offer just a little bit more food.
+We have come to realize that it’s not about the carrots, but about collective awakening.
+It’s coming back to the spirit of our mindfulness practice, our spiritual practice, our practice as a family, siblinghood, manifesting joy, manifesting harmony and having fun –bringing the element of play, into the farm.

 More and more now it becomes clear as the farm matures, that we are in such a beautiful setting; we have mature oak forest on one side with a beautiful wetland on the other.
 We are very fortunate.
 We also have a very species rich grassland and a wildflower grassland.
 The existing ecology and the ‘more than human beings’ that we share the land with, are showing themselves every year as the site develops and maybe actually has healed a little from when we first made an intervention onto the land as farmers.